grip-on-software/prediction-site/README.md

 - `jira_url`: The URL pointing to a Jira instance in order to link to sprints.
   If this is set to an empty string, then sprints are not linked.

-All configuration items are strings, but may be objects as well.
+Unless otherwise specified, all configuration items are strings, but may be objects as well.
 If they are objects, they may contain keys that are `combined`, `default`, or refer to specific organizations for which the prediction site (and its predictions) is being generated.
 This allows the configuration file to be used for several builds.
 Depending on the values of the environment variables `$VISUALIZATION_ORGANIZATION` and `$VISUALIZATION_COMBINED`, the actual configuration selects the organization's entry in the object, the `combined` key's value, or the value for the `default` key.
 This is mostly helpful for configuration items that may differ per organization, like `branches_filter` and `branches_alter`.

 For URLs, another method exists to make them agnostic to organizations.
 The value is searched for the substring `$organization`, possibly after slashes.